 Whenever possible, avoid riding over obstacles, holes and bumps.
 If you must ride over them, slow down as much as possible before you get there, then release the brake as you go over.
 For wide obstacles or bumps, approach straight on if possible, so that both front tires go over at the same time.
-When going over an obstacle, bump or hole with both front wheels, riders should stand up slightly on the pegs and use legs to absorb the shock.
+When going over an obstacle, bump or hole with both front wheels. riders should stand up slightly on the pegs and use legs to absorb the shock.
 Be prepared for the rear wheel to strike the obstacle.
 For narrower obstacles. bumps or holes, it is better to ride over it with the rear tire.
 If you ride over them with a front tire, maintain a firm grip on the handlebar, take care not to accidentally applying the throttle and be prepared to correct your trajectory if necessary.

-If you strike a large enough obstacle, bump or hole, the impact can make the vehicle jump and strike you, eject riders, make you lose control, spin or roll over.
+If you strike a large enough obstacle, bump or hole, the impact can make the vehicle jump and strike you, eject riders, make you lose control, spin or roll over down and downshift as the dog approaches, then accelerate away as you get closer to where the dog would intercept you.